BuvinJT/distbuilder/docs/ConfigClasses.md

 For maximum flexibility, rather than using the dynamic methods, you may directly define the entire script via a raw string, by setting the `script` attribute.
 Or, you may specify an external file as the source instead via `script_path`.
-In addition, you may always delegate scripts to a traditional QtIFW definition by using a higher level configuration [QtIfwConfig](#qtifwconfig) to specify such.
+In addition, you may always delegate scripts to a traditional QtIfw  definition by using a higher level configuration [QtIfwConfig](#qtifwconfig) to specify such.

 The way this class works, in summary, is that you may provide an optional script as a raw string, or a path to script you wish to load directly.
 If specified, those resources act as a *base*, from which you may continue to add on to.

-Along with being able to add your own custom functions to use as "helpers" a QtIFW Control script is driven by the framework which calls functions of specific names, if they exist, in order to apply custom coding during a given event.
+A QtIfw control script is "driven" by the builtin framework.
+When a given "event" occurs a "handler" function is invoked (if it has been defined).

 A QtIfwControlScript object has a pair of attributes related to each such event in the framework.
 One is a boolean, dictating whether to auto generate this event handler using a set of fixed, built-in logic provided by distbuilder to add a fair amount of additional features to your installers "for free".
 The other attribute